Skip to content

 After treatment

-For many people, the end of treatment is a time of relief and celebration, but it can also be a time of mixed emotions.
+For many people, the end of active treatment is a time of relief and celebration, but it can also be a time of mixed emotions.
 Children and teenagers may expect life to return to normal straightaway, but the person who has had treatment may be re-evaluating their priorities.
 Your family might need to find a “new normal”.

-Children and young people may need to know that cancer is a life-changing experience for many people.
-Once treatment has finished, some people want life to return to normal as soon as possible, while others feel they need to reflect on what’s happened and re-evaluate their life.
-This process is commonly called finding a new normal, and it may take months or years.
+It may help children and young people to know that cancer can be a life-changing experience for many people.
+Once treatment has finished, some people want life to return to normal as soon as possible, while others feel they need to re-evaluate their life.

+This process is often called finding a new normal, and it may take months or years.
 The person who has completed cancer treatment may:

 Continue to feel the physical impact – The physical effects of cancer sometimes last long after the treatment is over.
-Fatigue is a problem for most
+Fatigue is a problem for most people who have had cancer treatment and it can make it difficult to complete everyday activities.
+Many people have to cope with temporary or permanent side effects.

-Worry about recurrence – One of the major fears for survivors is that the cancer might come back.
-This is an understandable fear, which can be
+Worry about recurrence – One of the major fears people have is that the cancer might come back.
+This is an understandable concern, which can be triggered by regular check-ups and even minor aches and pains.

 For more information, download our ‘Living Well After Cancer’ booklet, or call Cancer Council 13 11 20 for a free copy.